Nemoelmi/git-introduction/README.md

 5. `Commit` the file to your repository
 6. `Push` the file to Github
 7. Open a `Pull Request` to this repository
+My name is Nemo and i was born in Hargeisa.
+I'd love to live in Mecca, my favourite disney movie is Howl's Moving Castle.
+I get scared from dolls.